Here’s a guide on how to choose the perfect trek pants without losing your mind.

-That’s where this guide on how to choose a trek pant comes to your aide.
-It’s a bit of a deep-dive, so stay on until the end.
+That’s where this guide on how to choose trekking pants comes to your aid.
+It’s a bit of a deep dive, so stay on until the end.
 (And, bookmark it to save time later)

 I also want you to know I am not a brand endorser of any of these pants.
 These are good pants used extensively by a group of people who mistreat them the most — our trek leaders.
 They put them through the ultimate test almost every day of their lives.